 General Obligation Bonds.
 Pursuant to Sections 15106 and 17422 of the Education Code, the District's bonding capacity for general obligation bonds is 2.5% of taxable property value in the District and is currently approximately \$10.1 billion.
 The District's unused bonding capacity is approximately \$4.0 billion.
 The District may not issue general obligation debt without voter approval.
 From July 1997 through March 2003, the District issued the entire amount of general obligation bonds pursuant to a \$2.4 billion authorization approved by voters in the April 8, 1997 election ("Proposition BB").
 A \$3.35 billion general obligation bond authorization was approved by the voters on November 5, 2002 ("Measure K").
-The District issued the first series of Measure K general obligation bonds in March 2003 in the aggregate principal amount of \$2.1 billion and expects to issue up to \$500 million Measure K Series B Bonds described in the forepart of this Official Statement in February 2007.
+The District has issued \$2.6 billion of Measure K general obligation bonds.
 A \$3.87 billion general obligation bond authorization was approved by the voters on March 2, 2004 ("Measure R").
 The District has issued \$1.5 billion aggregate principal amount of Measure R bonds.
 A \$3.985 billion general obligation bond authorization also was approved by the voters on November 8, 2005 ("Measure Y").
 The District has issued \$394.385 million aggregate principal amount of Measure Y bonds.